CrevsDaak/7c-galileo/readme.txt

 Action 1: Well okay then, boss!
 Action 2: I'll see what I can do.
 Action 3: An excellent plan, good sir.
-Rare 1: Can I just sing instead?
-No?
-Fine.
-OR MAYBE
 Rare 1: You had my curiosity, but now you have my attention.
 Rare 2: But I don't want any of that.
 I'd rather just sing.
 Rare 3: I'm going on an adventure!